Tom Steyer: Career

 On May 28, 2024, Spiegel & Grau published Steyer's book, Cheaper, Faster, Better: How We'll Win the Climate War.
-The book is a New York Times bestseller.
+The book appeared on The New York Times Best Seller list in 2024.

+According to Forbes, Steyer's net worth stood at $2.4 billion as of 2026.

 Philanthropy

 In 2006, Steyer and his wife, Kat Taylor, founded OneRoof, Inc., a B Corp and social enterprise business designed to bring broadband connectivity, computer literacy, and employment skills via OneRoof Internet Centers to small rural towns in rural India and Mexico.
-Neither Steyer nor Taylor remain with the organization.